ADVRHumanoids/xbot2_examples/src/ros_api/README.md

 # Xbot2 ROS API
 [Back to home](../../README.md)

+Integration between Xbot2 and ROS is made possible by two plugins, namely `ros_io` and `ros_control`, that come with the Xbot2 package itself.
+They are responsible for providing the following functionalities:

+  - `ros_io` offers plugin management funcionalities and robot state broadcasting, such as:
+    - `get_plugin_list` service to get the list of initialized plugins
+    - `<plugin_name>/switch` to enable or disable a plugin
+    - `<plugin_name>/state` to monitor its state (among a defined plugin lifecycle state machine)
+    - `<plugin_name>/abort` to abruptly stop a plugin
+    - joint state broadcast to the `joint_states` topic
+    - transforms broadcast to the `/tf` topic
+    - execution statistics broadcast to the `statistics` topic
+    - joint device safety management, such as:
+      - enabling/disabling joint reference filtering (`enable_joint_filter`)
+      - changing its cutoff frequency (`set_filter_profile_*`)
+      - enabing/disabling the joint device  (`joint_master/set_control_mask`)
+  - `ros_control` forwards any message received on the `command` topic to the motor control API

+Note that, by default, all ROS resource names live inside the `/xbotcore` namespace.

 ## Python
 Follow the [provided *Jupyter Notebook*](ros_api_tutorial.ipynb) (install with `pip install notebook` if needed) to get a grasp on how to control an Xbot2 robot in joint space from a python ROS node.
 Just type the command